2021 Newfoundland and Labrador general election

 The 2021 Newfoundland and Labrador general election was held on March 25, 2021, to elect members of the 50th General Assembly of Newfoundland and Labrador.

 Under the province's fixed election date law, the vote was tentatively scheduled for October 10, 2023, but a caveat in the law mandates that an election must be held within one year of a new Premier assuming office.
 Premier Furey assumed the role on August 19, 2020, and requested to Lieutenant Governor Judy Foote to issue the writs of election on January 15, 2021.

 However, an unexpected COVID-19 surge in the week leading up to the election caused voting to be delayed on the Avalon Peninsula, before all in-person voting was eventually cancelled, delaying the election for every district until March 1, 2021.
 After several more delays, the final mail-in ballot deadline became March 25, 2021.
-The election was the first mail-in-only election in Canada.
+The election was the first election in Canada that was mostly mail-in-only, however, there was one day of advance voting.
 Preliminary results were released by noon on March 27, which projected a majority government for Andrew Furey and the Liberal Party.

-With 48.24% of eligible voters casting a ballot, this election had the lowest turnout of any provincial election since confederation.